-The William Kennish Engineering Centre of the Isle of Man College for Further and Higher Education was opened on Wednesday 12th November 2014.
+The William Kennish Engineering Centre of the University College, Isle of Man was opened on Wednesday 12th November 2014.

 The £4.9m centre comprises the main lecture rooms and workshops building (upper left and right), and the automotive training centre (immediate right).

 The building was converted from the former Douglas Water Works filter building in 2013/2014 and the animated photographs below show what the building looked like from its original construction in 1933/4.

 It was opened by the Hon Tim Crookall MHK, Minister for Education and Children with the assistance of Mr Cliff Kennish and Mr Dana Kennish Smith, both great-great grandson's of William Kennish and who both travelled from the USA to attend the ceremony.

 The Hon Tim Crookall MHK with Cliff and Deke and the unveiled plaque

 Deke and Pat Kennish Smith left with Cliff and Dodie Kennish either side of the plaque with TT commentator Roy Moore and his sister-in-law Betty (Roy is a great-great grand-nephew of William Kennish)

 Professor Ronald Barr, Chief Executive Officer of the Department of Education and Children, addresses the opening ceremony.

 Col. Geoff Draper, College Principal, addresses the opening ceremony.